 Blog Details

-Home / The Winless Four: survival chance through statistics
+Home / The Winless Four: survival chances through statistics

 Embed from Getty Images

-Per Transfermarkt, 35 teams have been winless after eight games.
-12 have avoided relegation.
-A further dive into statistics of slow-starting teams might not fill fans with excitement either.
+According to Transfermarkt, 35 teams have been winless after eight games.
+Just 12 have avoided relegation.

-Wolves and Southampton stand on one point from eight games.
-Only six other teams have started the Premier League so poorly, but two have survived: Sunderland (2013/14) and Southampton (1998/99).
+Wolves and Southampton stand on one point.
+Only six other teams have started the Premier League so poorly, two of which survived: Sunderland (2013/14) and Southampton (1998/99).

-Although Paolo Di Canio was sacked after five games for Sunderland, Southampton stuck with Dave Jones throughout that season, finishing 17th.
-Russel Martin made assured comments on backing from the club after his side’s 3-2 loss to Leicester and believes his fate will align with Jones’.
+Paolo Di Canio was sacked after five games for Sunderland, whereas Southampton stuck with Dave Jones throughout that season.
+Russell Martin will hope his fate aligns with Jones’.

 Embed from Getty Images